+Goal Performance Objectives Weighting Achievement Joint Venture Oversight & Stakeholder Engagement Assist with management of the Ambler Metals team through the services agreement Ensure Ambler Metals project assets are maintained in working order and mining claims in good standing Ensure compliance with NANA Agreement Monitor activities with AIDEA and the access road, including lawsuit Support AAP remand process and re-instatement of the JROD Board and technical committee meeting preparation and oversight Continue developing the exploration strategy for UKMP with our partner 45 65
-Goal Performance Objectives Weighting Achievement Joint Venture Oversight Constant communication with the Ambler Metals team Monitor activities with AIDEA and the access road Board and technical committee meeting preparation and oversight Continue developing the exploration strategy for UKMP with South32 Review major engineering decisions for the Arctic mine and work with South32 on their stage gate for Arctic Ensure Arctic mine permitting has started Review financial results compared with budget, monitor cash position Monitor communication from the JV to NANA and Doyon villages and other stakeholders Work with Ambler Metals and South32 on the AAP draft SEIS and final SEIS Note 1:Trilogy and South32 decided to restructure the JV in the fall of 2023 and additional work, including providing direct services to the JV, not originally contemplated was undertaken as a result and considered when determining the score.
-25 20 Note 1 Stakeholder Engagement Regular communication with NANA, AIDEA, NWAB, Doyon Insight into community activities and communication with Arctic permitting 15 15 Exploration Opportunities Agreements and opportunities with NANA and Doyon Continue to review other opportunities within Alaska 5 5 Investor Relations and Marketing Outreach to analysts to maintain communications Communication with existing shareholders Outreach to new institutional shareholders / investor conferences Outreach to new retail shareholders / investor conferences Effective communication strategy and update marketing materials as necessary Attend investor conferences either in person or virtual 15 15 Note 1 Corporate Development Maintain corporate dataroom Maintain working cash flow model for the Arctic project 15 15

-Investigate financing options for the Arctic project, engage a third party advisor Education of Trilogy assets to other corporates Consider engaging banker to look at other opportunities Delivering Value Total shareholder returns against compensation comparator group and basket of copper companies Update strategic planning sessions for the board Assist with compliance for board governance News flow schedule created and managed 10 5 Head Office Operations Maintain stock exchange requirements Ensure filings are timely and accurate Ensure back office functions are operating effectively Review of internal controls and SOX 404 certifications Communicate and coordinate any legal reviews of filing documents Ensure payroll is timely and accurate Ensure all insider activity is monitored and reported Effective management of board and committee meetings and scheduling 5 5 Liquidity Actual costs within budget of 10% Maintain ability to financing by ensuring filings are up to date Negotiate and close a cost-effective financing for a minimum of \$3 million 10 10 Total 100 90
+Goal Performance Objectives Weighting Achievement Engage consultant for external affairs with a focus on federal government support and engagement with stakeholders Determine mine permitting strategy with our partners Review financial results compared with budget, monitor cash position, including detail review of AAP budget Monitor community relations with local villages and other stakeholders Participation in Ambler Metals Oversight Committee of the Board (the "Ambler Metals Committee"), including economic impact study for the mine and cost of living impact for local communities Review and education of historical project expenditures Investigate transportation options for the projects Follow up on potential DoD funding for critical mineral projects Continue study work on critical minerals such as germanium, bioleaching assessment with UofAA Exploration Opportunities Continue to review other opportunities within Alaska 5 5 Investor Relations and Marketing Outreach to analysts to maintain communications Communication with existing shareholders Outreach to new institutional shareholders / investor conferences Outreach to new retail shareholders / investor conferences Effective communication strategy and update marketing materials as necessary Attend investor conferences either in person or virtual 15 15 Corporate Development & Defence Preparation Maintain working cash flow model for the projects Continue education of projects and support any due diligence efforts 10 10 Delivering Value Total shareholder returns against compensation comparator group and basket of copper companies Strategic planning sessions for the Board Assist with compliance for board governance News flow schedule created and managed Prepare strategy for November 2024 election and potential outcomes for new administration 10 15 Head Office Operations Maintain stock exchange requirements Ensure filings are timely and accurate Ensure back office functions are operating effectively Review of internal controls and SOX 404 certifications Communicate and coordinate any legal reviews of filing documents Ensure payroll is timely and accurate Ensure all insider activity is monitored and reported Effective management of board and committee meetings and scheduling 5 5 Liquidity Actual costs within budget of 10% Maintain ability to financing by ensuring filings are up to date 10 10

+Goal Performance Objectives Weighting Achievement Negotiate and close a cost-effective financing for a minimum of \$3 million Total 100 125

 A minimum corporate performance needs to be met prior to any payout.
+The Company achieved 125% score by achieving its goals for the year and in addition, management continued cash preservation activities, invested excess cash to earn significant interest income and worked with Ambler Metals to invest excess cash in low-risk interest bearing investments.
+The Company also worked with its joint venture partner to return \$25 million to each of the joint venture members during the most recent completed financial year avoiding the need for an equity financing.

-Annual Incentive Payout for Fiscal 2023
+Annual Incentive for Fiscal 2024

-Discretionary bonuses were paid out to the Company's NEOs in 2023.
-The Compensation Committee considered corporate performance and the contributions of the Company's NEOs along with corporate cash preservation considerations and determined a bonus paid out in equity would be awarded for the successful completion of the 2023 corporate goals.
+Discretionary bonuses were paid out to the Company's NEOs in 2024.
+The Compensation Committee considered corporate performance and the contributions of the Company's NEOs along with corporate cash preservation considerations and determined a bonus paid out in equity would be awarded for the successful completion of the 2024 corporate goals.

-The following table outlines the results of the annual incentive calculation for 2023.
+The following table outlines the results of the annual incentive calculation for 2024.